Pathfinder - The Monk Handbook

 to electricity is also nice, but can be replaced by a cheap spell.

-- Djinni Spin: Likely better than Whirlwind Attack, Djinni Spin deals automatic damage.
+- Djinni Spin: Far better than Whirlwind Attack, Djinni Spin deals automatic damage.
 Combined with Djinni Spirit, Djinni Spin also deafens targets.

 - Djinni Spirit: The deafening effect is nice, but being deafened generally isn't very problematic.
 The resistance to electricity is also nice, but can be replaced by a cheap spell.